krivaten/custility/README.md

 [(back to top)](#top)

-Within **Custility**, you can have consistent control over the margin you add to elements.
+These utilities allow you to control the _margin_ of elements.

 ### Prefixes
 By default, there are six margin prefixes that determine the size of the margin to be added.
 While the names and sizes can be changed by overriding the `$margin-params` variable, out of the box they are the the following: